el-behnam/DNA-Sequence-Analysis-with-Python-A-Bioinformatics-Project/README.md

 ## What's Next?

 You can start by understanding the problem in detail, and then attempt to solve it yourself.
-After you've finished (or if you're stuck), you can check the [solution](./SOLUTION.md) (Note: link will be active after you've added the solution file).
+After you've finished (or if you're stuck), you can check the [solution](./SOLUTION.md).
 The solution will be explained in detail to aid your understanding.

 Remember, this is a practical, real-life problem.
 Take your time and enjoy the challenge!

----

-After you've added your solution, make sure you provide a detailed explanation in your SOLUTION.md file, and then link that file in your README.md.
-Also, don't forget to add your problem statement in a separate PROBLEM.md file.